Products

 Results documentation

-- Save Balanset-1A software reports
+- Save the Balanset-1A software reports for each balance job

-- Register installed correction weights
+- Document the mass and position of installed correction weights

 Conclusion

-- Reduce equipment vibration by 3-10 times
+- Reduce equipment vibration by a factor of 3–10

 - Increase bearing service life by 2–5 times

-- Reduce energy consumption by 5-15%
+- Lower energy consumption by 5–15%

-- Prevent emergency shutdowns
+- Prevent emergency breakdowns

-- Reduce maintenance costs
+- Decrease overall maintenance costs